Strip3s/PhoenixBot/README.md

 ## Quick Install for Windows
 1. Make sure your Chrome browser is updated to the latest
+2. Install the latest version of [Git](https://git-scm.com/downloads) & [Python](https://www.python.org/downloads/)
-2. Open Powershell as Administrator within your desired directory for the application to live.
+3. Open Powershell as Administrator within your desired directory for the application to live.
-3. Run the following commands:
+4. Run the following commands:
       ```
       git clone https://github.com/Strip3s/PhoenixBot/
       ```